jvcampbell/py-bits-n-bobs/README.md

 ### Udemy Python Bootcamp course
 1. tick-tack-toe.py - A simple 2 player tick-tack-toe game (procedural programming - I hadn't learning object oriented programming yet).
 2. BlackJack.py - A simple black jack game using object oriented programming.
 There's the player vs the dealer (the computer).
+3. Capstone Project - Includes programs that were part of the capstone project.
+3.a.
+Caesar Cipher.py - A program that encodes and decodes text using a simple caesar cipher.
+Just provide the text and the cypher key (integer).
+If you don't know the key - it will use a brute force method to try all the 26 keys to decode the text.